marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 Let's create a new folder for our project and initialize an empty yarn project with default options.

+> You could also find all code on [GitHub](https://github.com/marcoklein/linked-markdown-notes).

 ```bash
 mkdir linked-markdown-notes
 cd linked-markdown-notes